paradite/eval-data/projects/folder-watcher/RUBRICS.md

-# Rubrics for TypeScript Narrowing Project
+# Rubrics for Folder Watcher Project

 Criteria:
 - Correctly solved the task: 9/10